codius/codiusd-gui/README.md

+# Preface

+This assume you have installed codius, if you havent please do so first.
+If you are using the community installer, this install guide will be added soon on that script.

 # How to install codiusd-gui:

 This will install the GUI and once sucessfully started it will run on 127.0.0.1 on port 3300.
 You can SSH